-The (new) shares will be delivered on 18 June 2019 to the financial institutions, who will then credit the shares to the accounts of the shareholders concerned.
+The (new) shares will be delivered on 7 June 2021 to the financial institutions, who will then credit the shares to the accounts of the shareholders concerned.
 They are immediately available.
-These new shares have the same features and confer the same rights as the old shares and are issued with current dividend eligibility, that is, they carry a right to any distribution decided after their issue.
+The new shares will be issued with immediate dividend rights and will confer the same rights ("jouissance courante") and restrictions as existing common shares, as described in the Company's Articles of Association and the 2020 Universal Registration Document available on the Company's website.